-- 1. Pay your bills promptly - Submit results to ratings@pickleballcanada.org within 10 days so the results can be posted (sanctioning requirement) and if reporting is delayed report the expected response date ASAP.
-The reporting can be easily completed through the reporting capabilities of the Tournament Management Software.
-This information must include Pickleball Canada member numbers to ensure accurate identification. - Conduct an After-Activity meeting of your tournament committee to identify the successes, failures and recommended changes and share these with us at tournaments@pickleballcanada.org - 4.
-Your committee may want to conduct a survey players and volunteers and seek their input for improvements - 5.
-Keep All documentation/paper on brackets and results until all result posting completed by the Pickleball Canada Tournament Chair
+- 1. Pay your bills promptly - 2.
+Submit results within 5 days so the results can be uploaded.
+The reporting can be easily completed automatically through the reporting capabilities of the Tournament Management Software. - 3.
+Conduct an After-Activity meeting of your tournament committee to identify the successes, failures and recommended changes. - 4.
+Your committee may want to conduct a survey players and volunteers and seek their input for improvements

+5. Keep All documentation/paper on brackets and results until all result posting completed by the Pickleball Canada Tournament Chair